NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Discussion Future Work

 \textbf{Virtualization Support.} In cloud environments based on virtual machines, NeoMem can be integrated into the host OS.
 The host OS identifies hot physical pages through the NeoMem daemon and executes hot page promotion.
 Following hot page migration, the Enhanced Page Table (EPT) of the guest virtual machines will undergo remapping~\cite{sha2023vtmm}.
 Evaluation in virtualized environments is planned for our future work.

-\textbf{Huge Page Support.} \rev{In current implementations of NeoMem and baselines, transparent huge page is disabled for simplicity.} \rev{Note that} NeoProf is orthogonal to earlier memory tiering methods based on huge pages, which profile memory access at the base-page level~\cite{agarwal2017thermostat, lee2023memtis}.
-We plan to evaluate the integration of NeoProf with such methods in future work.

-\textbf{Scalability Evaluation.} In our current prototyping system, we are constrained by a single 16GB CXL memory device due to hardware limitations.
-Also, we only evaluate NeoMem's performance on a two-tiered memory system.
-For our future work, we plan to conduct evaluations on larger-scale systems featuring multiple CXL devices and larger memory capacities with more than two tiers.
-Note that NeoProf's memory profiling capabilities are not restricted by memory size, and the profiling throughput should linearly scale with the addition of more CXL memory devices equipped with NeoProf.
+\textbf{Scalability of NeoMem.} In our current prototyping system, we are constrained by a single 16GB CXL memory device due to hardware limitations.
+However, \rev{unlike the PTE-scan baseline, which experiences a linear increase in profiling overhead with memory size due to scanning all pages, NeoProf maintains consistent performance regardless of memory size.
+This is because NeoProf directly tracks CXL.mem requests, and the maximum request rate is constrained by channel bandwidth, not memory size.
+Additionally, according to sketching theory, profiling accuracy depends on the volume of incoming requests, which is also bandwidth-related, not memory-size-related.
+Also, the profiling throughput should linearly scale with the addition of more CXL memory devices equipped with NeoProf.
+Given the negligible software overhead of host-NeoProf interaction in a single-device scenario (0.021\% slowdown reported in previous section), adding multiple devices does not burden the hosts.
+We leave the evaluation in multi-device scenarios to our future work. }

-\textbf{Memory Interleaving.} In systems equipped with multiple CXL memory devices, memory interleaving is often employed.
-A single physical page can be distributed o interleaved among multiple devices.
-Under such circumstances, the NeoProf feature of each device only profiles a specific fraction of each page.
-As a result, the host system may need to gather this fragmented information from all devices and conduct additional post-processing tasks like de-duplication.
+\textbf{Memory Interleaving.} In multi-device scenarios, a single physical page can be interleaved among multiple devices.
+Under such circumstances, the NeoProf in each device only profiles a specific fraction of a page.
+How will interleaving affect the overall memory-tiering performance is yet to be explored.
+The host OS may also need to gather fragmented page hotness information from all NeoProfs and conduct additional post-processing tasks like hot-page de-duplication.